WorldHealthOrganization/smart-anc/input/pagecontent/ANCDataElementsByActivity.md

 #### ANC.B9.
 Conduct laboratory tests and imaging

-Data elements for this activity can be collected using the [ANCB9](Questionnaire-ANCB9.html)
+Data elements for this activity can be collected using the [ANCB9](Questionnaire-ANCB9.html) questionnaire.

 |Id|Label|Description|Type|Profile Path|
 |---|---|---|---|---|